Updated from 7 February 2018

 With regards to the yachting sector, French social security legislation primarily affects:

-One of the main issues affecting the yachting sector is the risk a seafarer is deemed a French resident by spending three consecutive months in French territory either on board or ashore.
+*One of the main issues affecting the yachting sector is the risk a seafarer is deemed a French resident by spending six (6) months or more in French territory during any twelve (12) month period either on board or ashore.
 It is important to note the trigger is the amount of time the seafarer spends in French territory, not the yacht.

 Examples of flags affected by the French legislation include:

 Seafarers working on yachts flagged in an EU country, Switzerland or a non-EU/EEA country with a reciprocal social security agreement with France are not affected by French social security legislation.

 In such cases the seafarers are subject to the social security legislation of the flag state of the yacht.

 If a French seafarer is working on such a yacht and is not affiliated with a social security system, the French seafarer may choose to register with ENIM.
 The employer would then be compelled to register with ENIM or potentially face charges of “hidden employment” which can result in fines of up to €45,000, three years’ imprisonment and damages calculated on the basis of six months’ gross wages.